 Gamblers Anonymous is a fellowship of men and women who have joined together to do something about their own gambling problem and to help other compulsive gamblers to do the same.
-This journal comprises contributions from compulsive gamblers who want to share their experience, strength and hope.
-The opinions expressed may not be those of the Fellowship.
+This journal is written by compulsive gamblers who want to share their experiences.
+Opinions expressed may not necessarily be those of the fellowship.